gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 # Buck Module Wiring

 Buck converters are essential for converting 12V DC to 5V DC because they efficiently step down the voltage while minimizing energy loss.
 Unlike linear regulators, which dissipate excess voltage as heat, buck converters use high-frequency switching and inductors to transfer energy more efficiently.
-This makes them ideal for powering sensitive electronics like microcontrollers and LEDs, as they provide stable output voltage, reduce heat generation, and improve overall system reliability.
+This makes them ideal for powering sensitive electronics like micro controllers and LEDs, as they provide stable output voltage, reduce heat generation, and improve overall system reliability.

 This guide provides detailed instructions for assembling and wiring DC to DC variable buck converter modules in a Kinetic Display system.
 It includes a list of required components and tools, step-by-step guidance for wiring and securing the modules, and calibration instructions to ensure proper voltage output.